tiagoluis12/country-info-app/README.md

 3. To start the frontend, run the following command: npm start This will launch the server, and the application will be accessible in your web browser at http://localhost:3000

+### Testing

+Run Cypress tests: npx cypress run
+To navigate in Cypress browser and see the test, you have to follow the steps below:

+1. navegate into Specs
+2. Click on FrontendTest to go straight to the test screen.
+Then, you have to insert any country name inside the input to see the test running.

+OBS: The test code folder is in cypress/e2e/FrontendTest.cy.js

 ## Usage

 1. Open your web browser and navigate to http://localhost:3000.